Skip to main content

 Model

-The representation of physical space and signage: Levels, Path Networks (Path Points + Path Segments), Sign Faces, and Messages.
+The representation of physical space and signage: Levels, Path Networks (Path Points + Path Segments), Destination Dictionary, Signs, Sign Faces, and Messages.
 See: Model overview.

 Path Network